Businesses and Public Services that Benefit from an ATS

 If you run or work at an institution or organization that comes under these five types of places, you might consider making a switch.
 Automatic transfer switches come with clear advantages but there’s no such thing as a free lunch, as the saying goes.

 Reduced downtime: having to head out to where your generator is located makes ATSs much less time-consuming.
-Additionally, if your generator is located somewhere that’s hard to reach, an ATS solution is not a choice, it’s a necessity.
+Additionally, if your generator is located somewhere that’s hard to reach, an automatic transfer switch is not a choice, it’s a necessity.

 Keep the essentials going: The ATS option allows businesses and services to pick and choose which aspects of your power supply are impacted and which are automatically switched over.
 For example, if you work in an office building that specializes in digital and data security and some of your data towers are housed within the building, the ATS could ensure that the towers are protected, first and foremost, while the lights or lunchroom refrigerator can be less of a priority.